CV Layout Examples & Design Tips to Get You Hired This Year

 Even if you're not writing an academic CV, you will still need to have an education section on your curriculum vitae.
 However, the emphasis you place on it depends on your experience level and industry.
 If you are applying for jobs that have specific educational requirements, then it is wise to emphasize this section.
 If not, then it is fine to leave it as relatively sparse, noting only your certifications or degrees earned and the relevant dates.
 In most circumstances, the education section will be “placed at or near the end of the resume”, according to resume professional Susan Ireland.
 However, if you are a recent graduate and your educational achievements are more impressive than your work experience, you may want to place this section above your work history when considering your CV layout.
 Only include your high school if you do not have post-secondary to note.

 Some sections, while not absolutely necessary, can be a significant asset for your CV and are highly recommended.
-These sections add more depth to your CV when packaged together with the mandatory sections, and can be a great way to showcase your experience outside of the regular work experience/education format.
+These additional sections add more depth to your CV when packaged together with the mandatory sections, and can be a great way to showcase your experience outside of the regular work experience/education format, such as a personal statement.
 These sections include your Summary and Skills sections.

-Note that it is important to clearly separate your sections with a bold heading so it can be easily scanned by potential employers.
+Note that it is important to clearly separate your sections with a bold heading so it can be easily scanned by potential employers, catching the recruiter's attention.

 A Professional Summary